pjhul/auth0-web-extension/README.md

 1. You will **only** be able to retrieve access tokens in your background script if there is at least one instance of your service worker running.
 2. We don't yet support refresh tokens
+3. The loginWithRedirect method has been replaced with the loginWithNewTab function, which behaves in almost the exact same way except opens our /authorize url on a new tab
+4. The createAuth0Client method does NOT call checkSession like in auth0-spa-js, this is because this call is highly unreliable especially if users create a client immediately when the background script starts up.
+Instead, we call checkSession before getUser, isAuthenticated, and getIdTokenClaims so the behaviour is nearly identical.

 ## How does it work?